-Over the years I have built up a reputation for shooting images that are a bit edgy which is a lot is to do with the outfits/costumes I am given to shoot.
-In the past I have shot a lot of sexy clothing catalogs.
+Over the years I have built up a reputation for shooting images that are a bit edgy which has a lot to do with the outfits/costumes I am given to shoot as I have shot a lot of sexy & erotic clothing catalogs.
 I have also been very fortunate to have the trust of many people whom I photograph so when I ask someone to shoot with me on a project they know it’s going to push the envelope a bit, like these images of Actor Claudia Christian, who you might recognize her from some of the TV shows and movies she has appeared in.
-Claudia is also a great cook and has just published a new cooking book, Claudia is also known for her dedicated work as a advocate of medication assisted treatment for AUD. claudiachristian.net
+Claudia is also a great cook and has just published a new cooking book which you guys should check out, Claudia is also known for her dedicated work as a advocate of medication assisted treatment for AUD. claudiachristian.net

 I thought as Claudia was known as a Sci-Fi star that this catsuit was just the sort of thing you just might wear on your space station, even if it is a bit sexy!